From the Sunderland Teacher Training College to the Department of Education

 “We chatted for a while and he asked me if I would like to go to watch the team play the following Sunday.
 As I quite fancied him I thought that I definitely would.
 I stood on the touchline with another girl and asked her who she had come to watch, "Oh, Tim Blewitt" she said, "He's my boyfriend!"

-“Anyway after that the rest is history as we were married 2 years later and we have just celebrated our 45th wedding anniversary.”
+“Anyway after that the rest is history as we were married 2 years later and we have now been married 54 years and still going strong!”

 Patricia Milward (Cert Ed Primary Education 1969) recalled: “There were enjoyable college dances with great buffets provided by the Langham chefs!”